Gordon Frickers, introduction, painter, artist, résumée, (resume, C. V.), an unusually versatile artist.

 For example Gordon Sparks with Gordon Frickers, a classic on 9 October 2008

-Frickers likes teaching, style is interactive, engaging and involving his audience.
+Gordon Frickers likes meeting with people of all ages, his style is interactive, engaging and involving his audience.

-Unlike many fellow painters Gordon has not followed a career in teaching art.
+Unlike many fellow painters Gordon has not followed a career in teaching art choosing to focus on his painting and associated skills.

-He has occasionally taught in schools and Adult Education Centres, given talks, lectures and has successfully taught marine painting as evening classes!
+He has by invitation given talks, lectures, taught in schools and Adult Education Centres, including successfully teaching marine painting as evening classes in Plymouth.

 - Four times chosen Yachting World/Rolex-Swan prize artist.